soranoo/css-seasoning/README.md

 #### Example: Ignoring Specific Patterns

-You can selectively ignore certain selectors or custom properties that you don't want to transform using regex patterns:
+You can selectively ignore certain selectors or custom properties that you don't want to transform using regex patterns.
+There are two ways to specify patterns:

+1. **Separately for selectors and identifiers (CLI):**

 ```bash
 # Ignore Bootstrap utility classes starting with 'btn-'